MadWizardDE/Insomnia/README.md

 - Select user that should keep the system running, while using the computer
     - Takes the standard LastInputTime of the Windows session into account
+    - Remote Desktop connections are always considered as active
-    - Designate processes with an activity threshold, that will also count as user activity
+    - Designate processes with a CPU threshold, that will also count as user activity
 - Configure actions to take, when the session becomes idle (lock, logout, disconnect, execute a program/script, ...)

 ### NetworkMonitor